 The Sense of an Ending

-The Sense of an Ending is a novel written by Julian Barnes and was awarded the Man Booker Prize in 2011.
+The Sense of an Ending, written by Julian Barnes, won the Man Booker Prize in 2011.

-Some time after that, Adrian commits suicide leaving a philosophical note.
+Some time later, Adrian commits suicide, leaving behind a philosophical note.

-40 years later, Tony is in his early 60's, divorced, involved in a volunteer activity.
-One day, he receives notification of unexpected bequest from unexpected person who is Mrs Sarah Ford, Veronica's mother.
-The story drastically changes.
+Forty years pass.
+Tony is now in his early sixties, divorced, and spending his time doing volunteer work.
+One day he receives notice of an unexpected bequest from an unexpected person: Mrs. Sarah Ford, Veronica’s mother.
+From this moment, the story shifts dramatically.

-What is the history?
-When Adrian was a high school student, he told Old Joe Hunt,
+What, then, is history?
+When Adrian was still a student, he told Old Joe Hunt:

 Comments